 Procedure

+Basic Procedure

-Basic Procedure.
-Each lab used the testing paradigm(s) with which they were most familiar, among variants of three widely-used measurement methods: the Head-turn Preference Procedure (HPP), the single-screen central visual-fixation preference procedure (CF), or single-screen central visual fixation with fixations recorded by a corneal-reflection eye-tracker (ET).
-XXX laboratories used an infant-controlled Head-turn Preference Procedure, YYY used a central screen design, ZZZ used an eye-tracker.
-Procedural instructions to participant labs can be found at LINK.
+Each lab used the testing paradigm(s) with which they were most familiar, among variants of three widely-used measurement methods: 20 laboratories used the HPP, 16 used the single-screen central visual-fixation preference procedure (CF), and 27 used single-screen central visual fixation with fixations recorded by a corneal-reflection eye tracker (ET); four labs contributed data using two different methods.
+All procedural instructions to participant labs can be found at https://osf.io/s3jca/.

 To minimize researcher degrees of freedom, we asked participating labs to adhere to our instructions closely.
 Deviations from the basic protocol for each paradigm were necessary in some cases due to variation in the software and procedures used in each laboratory and were documented for future analysis.

 1st vs. 2nd test session.

 In some laboratories, infants were sometimes tested in an unrelated experiment during their visit, either prior to or following the IDS preference experiment.
 Each lab noted whether infants completed the IDS preference experiment as their 1st (and possibly only) or 2nd test session.

-Onset of each trial.
-At the beginning of each trial, a centrally positioned visual stimulus (typically a laughing baby, or a light in some HPP labs) was used to attract the infant’s attention.
+Onset of each trial

+At the beginning of each trial, a centrally positioned visual stimulus (typically the study’s standard attention getter, or a light in some HPP labs) was used to attract the infant’s attention.
 Upon fixation, this event was followed by a visual stimulus (a checkerboard for CF and ET, a light or a similar video for HPP).
 The stimulus appeared to the left or right of the infant in HPP setups and in the center in CF and ET setups.

+Trials

-Trials.
-At the beginning of the session, there were 2 warm-up trials that familiarized infants with the general procedure.
-The auditory stimulus for warm-up trials was an 18-second clip of pleasant piano music, and the visual stimulus was identical to the test trials.
+At the beginning of the session, there were two warm-up trials that familiarized infants with the general procedure.
+The auditory stimulus for warm-up trials was an 18-second clip of piano music, and the visual stimulus was identical to the test trials.
 These trials familiarized infants to the general experimental setup and highlighted the contingency between looking at the visual display and the onset of the auditory stimulus.
 We did not analyze data from these trials.
-Training trials were then followed by the 16 test trials presenting the IDS and ADS auditory stimuli.
+Training trials were then followed by up to 16 test trials presenting the IDS and ADS auditory stimuli.

+Minimum looking time

-Minimum looking time.
-There was no minimum looking time during data collection (i.e., trials were never repeated).
+There was no minimum required looking time during data collection (i.e., trials were never repeated).
 A minimum looking time of 2 s was used during analysis for inclusion of a trial.
 The 2-s minimum trial time was chosen after discussion across laboratories regarding typical standards of practice on minimum trial length, which varied considerably across laboratories.
 This criterion was selected to ensure that the infant had sufficient time to hear enough of the stimulus to discriminate IDS from ADS.
-We excluded XYZ trials (XYZ%) with total looking times shorter than 2 s.

-Maximum looking time.
+Maximum looking time

 On each test trial, infants could hear speech for a maximum of 18 s, corresponding to the duration of each sound file.
-For labs whose software could implement infant-controlled trial lengths, the trial ended if the infant looked away from the visual stimulus for 2 consecutive seconds.
+For labs whose software could implement infant-controlled trial lengths, the trial ended if the infant looked away from the visual stimulus for two consecutive seconds.
 Otherwise, the trial continued until the stimulus ended.

-Randomization.
+Randomization

 Four pseudo-random trial orders were created.
-Each order contained four blocks, with each block containing 2 IDS and 2 ADS trials in alternating order.
+Each order contained four blocks, with each block containing two IDS and two ADS trials in alternating order.
 Two blocks in each order began with IDS and the other two began with ADS.
 To facilitate analyses of preference scores by item, the same IDS and ADS stimuli were always paired with one another.